HaxeFlixel/flixel-docs/documentation/00_getting_started/05-visual-studio-code.html.md

 ![](../images/00_getting_started/vscode/display-configs.png)

 Again, note that you should have compiled for these targets at least once for the `.hxml` files to be created by Lime.
+Changing the selected config is comparable to changing the selection in FlashDevelop's target dropdown, except it doesn't have any effect on building.